sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2020-10-29-arch-installation.md

 # systemctl enable gdm
 ```

-For more, see this page https://wiki.archlinux.org/index.php/GNOME.
+For more, see [this](https://wiki.archlinux.org/index.php/GNOME) page.

 #### Audio device
 ```zsh